Dido Sotiriou: Life

 In 1986, she was with Zulfu Livaneli and Mikis Theodorakis among the founders of the Association for the Turkish-Greek Friendship (Daphne/Defne).

-She died in Athens at the age of 95 years because of pneumonia.
+She died in Athens at age 95 from pneumonia.

 The Dido Sotiriou Cultural Prize, issued by the Hellenic Authors' Society, is named after her.

 Dido Sotiriou is a realistic writer who uses self biographical elements participating emotionally to the adventures of her protagonists.
 Her novels deal with the Asia Minor Catastrophe, the civil war period and the post-war period in Greece.